 Rimactan (Rifampicin) colors urine and feces red-orange and may discolor contact lenses permanently.

 Rimactan can cause influenza-like symptoms such as fever, fatigue and painful joints.
 In rare cases hepatitis may be seen.
-Rimactan lowers the effect of birth control pills and other forms of contraception must be used.
+Rimactan lowers the effect of birth control pills and hormonal intrauterine devices, and other forms of contraception must be used.

 Myambutol (Etambutol) may in rare cases cause impaired vision and affect color perception.
 As a rule, this stops by itself.
 All patients who receive Etambutol should contact their doctor immediately if problems with vision occur.

 Pyrazinamid may cause painful joints and increased acidity in the stomach.
 Hepatitis may occur as with Isoniazid and Rimactan.

 If side effects are suspected, blood samples may be taken.

 Tuberculosis medication may influence the effects of other medications.